 More Examples: Adjusting Entries for Accrued Expense

-Example 1: VIRON Company enters into a rental agreement to use the premises of DON's building.
-The terms state that VIRON will pay monthly rentals of $1,500 at the end of every month.
-The lease started on December 1, 2013.
+Example 1: VIRON Company entered into a rental agreement to use the premises of DON's building.
+The agreement states that VIRON will pay monthly rentals of $1,500.
+The lease started on December 1, 2014.
 On December 31, the rent for the month has not yet been paid and no record for rent expense was made.

 In this case, VIRON Company already incurred (consumed/used) the expense.
 Even if it has not yet been paid, it should be recorded as an expense.
 The necessary adjusting entry would be: